Server Settings

 Remote log

 • Send log messages to a remote server: Check this box if you wish to activate the option and send the Enterprise Server's log files to external log servers.
-You can specify the server address and port of the external server where the log files should be sent to.
 Thus, you can ensure that protocols are not being manipulated.
+Here, you can also define the protocol type, the server, and the log format.

 Backup databases and settings

 • Backup folder: You can specify where backup copies of your server database should be saved to.
-By default, they are stored to the directory C:\Program Files\AceBIT\Password Depot Server XX\Backups\.
+By default, they are stored to the directory C:\Program Files\AceBIT\Password Depot Enterprise Server XX\Backups\.
 Use the browse button to change it.
-However, as is the case with the server's log files too we also recommend always using a local directory for storing the backup files, if possible.
-The server backup files include your databases, logs and the server's configuration file (pwd_srv.cfg) where the users, permissions and server configurations are saved to.
+However, as is the case with the server's log files too, we also recommend always using a local directory for storing the backup files, if possible.
+The server backup files include your databases, logs, and the server's configuration file (pwd_srv.cfg) where the users, permissions, and server configurations are saved.

 • On every startup: Select this option in order to create a new backup copy on every startup.